NRSeg: Noise-Resilient Learning for BEV Semantic Segmentation via Driving World Models: Experiment

 \textbf{Ablation on the Core Modules:} The baseline of the learning paradigm is the MT+PV framework.
 On this basis, the effectiveness of streaming temporal fusion, the PGCM module, and the BiDPP module is sequentially investigated.
 As shown in Table~\ref{tab:core}, in the source-only training scenario, incorporating both temporal modeling and synthetic data yields a significant accuracy improvement of $5.6\%$ in mIoU, conclusively validating the efficacy of the temporal fusion module based on newly labeled data.
 In both UDA tasks, the introduction of labeled synthetic data significantly enhanced accuracy.
 Furthermore, the proposed PGCM and BiDPP modules demonstrate additional improvements in data utilization efficiency, delivering accuracy gains of $1.2\%$ and $0.8\%$ respectively in the setting of $Boston \xrightarrow{} Singapore$.
 Similarly, in the semi-supervised learning task, embeddings from both modules effectively contributed to performance improvements, collectively achieving an accuracy gain of $1.1\%$ in mIoU.

-\textbf{Ablation on the PGCM Module:} To verify the broad applicability of the proposed PGCM module, this subsection assesses its effectiveness across synthetic data generated by different world models.
-As shown in Table~\ref{tab:denoise}, the PGCM module demonstrates consistent effectiveness in improving BEV semantic segmentation accuracy, whether using synthetic data from individual models or combined data from multiple models.
-Furthermore, we conducted comparative experiments with alternative loss optimization approaches.
-Specifically, following the approach in the work~\cite{li2019dice-2}, we implemented two distinct optimization schemes.
+\lsy{\textbf{Ablation on Denoising Effect of PGCM Module:}} To verify the broad applicability of the proposed PGCM module, this subsection assesses its denoising effectiveness across synthetic data generated by different world models. \lsy{The result is shown in Table~\ref{tab:denoise}.
+As observed from the FID scores, the synthetic data generated by PerfDiff~\cite{zhang2024perldiff} exhibits relatively high quality.
+Consequently, in the cross-domain BEV segmentation task, the synthetic data from this model contributes the most significant positive impact, achieving $21.0\%$ in mIoU.} Additionally, the PGCM module demonstrates consistent effectiveness in improving BEV semantic segmentation accuracy, whether using synthetic data from individual models or combined data from multiple models.

+\lsy{In addition, this section analyzes the convergence after loss optimization.
+As shown in Fig.~\ref{fig.loss_ana}, this section analyzes the loss convergence under different cross-domain settings.
+With the inclusion of the PGCM module, the model still demonstrates efficient convergence and achieves higher accuracy, with an increase of $1.2\%$ mIoU and $0.4\%$ mIoU, respectively.}

+\lsy{\textbf{Ablation on the Structure of PGCM Module:}} This section first conducted comparative experiments with alternative loss optimization approaches.
+Specifically, following the work~\cite{li2019dice-2}, we implemented two distinct optimization schemes.

 The primary objective of M1 is to employ a score $S$ to control the predicted probability $P_+$, preventing it from easily converging to $1$ during learning.
 In contrast, M2 utilizes $S$ to accelerate and guide the synthetic data to align with the labeled data direction.
 The baseline of this section is built on the SSL of $1/8$ setting.
 As shown in Table~\ref{tab:loss}, the results demonstrate that the former has a minimal impact on learning, whereas the latter hurts model performance.
 This negative effect stems from the overly efficient convergence of synthetic data, which leads to erroneous learning directions.
 Our approach successfully rectifies these suboptimal learning directions and reaches a better performance.